-Graph analysis lets you reveal latent information that is encoded, not as fields in your data, but as direct and indirect relationships - metadata - between elements of your data - information that is not obvious to the naked eye, but can have tremendous value once uncovered.
+Graph analysis lets you reveal latent information that is not directly apparent from fields in your data, but is encoded as direct and indirect relationships - metadata - between elements of your data.
+This connectivity-related information is not obvious to the naked eye, but can have tremendous value once uncovered.

 The tools included as part of the PGX distribution include:

 The typical usage pattern in PGX is to